VRCFury/VRCFury/Prefabs/GogoLoco/README.md

 GogoLoco Using VRCFury
 ==

-## Requirements
+## How to install
-This prefab requires [GogoLoco by franada](https://franadavrc.gumroad.com/l/gogoloco) to be installed
+* You must first import [GogoLoco by franada](https://franadavrc.gumroad.com/l/gogoloco)

-## Install
 * Choose a version: All, Beyond, or Broke
-* Drag the applicable prefab object onto the root of your avatar
+* Drag the applicable VRCFury prefab from this folder onto the root of your avatar
 * You're done!

 ## Limitations